aliahmadmeh/codelogic_assessment/README.md

 Fully compatible with Docker and CI/CD.

 Add Prometheus/Grafana for monitoring and PostgreSQL for logging predictions (in Docker Compose).

+🐳 Docker & CI/CD (optional extensions)

+This project is designed to support:

+✅ Docker + Docker Compose

+✅ PostgreSQL or SQLite for logging predictions

+✅ Prometheus / Grafana for monitoring

+✅ GitHub Actions for CI/CD

 📬 Contact